KhronosGroup/Khronosdotorg/api/vulkan/faq.md

 ## LunarG
 ### Is Vulkan intended to be used with specific SDKs only ?
 Can it be used without the Vulkan SDK from LunarG?
 If individuals don't want to use the SDK, they could go find the different elements, which are open source and free from multiple repositories, then build it in and compile it together.
-Bringing it together in one place, binaries already built, and providing a forum where questions can be asked is the benefit of getting the SDK from vulkan.lunarg.com.
+Bringing it together in one place, binaries already built, and providing a forum where questions can be asked is the benefit of getting the SDK from LunarXchange (vulkan.lunarg.com).

 ### Do any of the current SDKs include a Vulkan emulator?
 Not that we are aware of.